ASH: A Modern Framework for Parallel Spatial Hashing in 3D Perception: Conclusion and Future Work

 where $\ell$ is the voxel block resolution, which is set to $8$ or $16$. \end{setup} While recent neural representations utilize multi-layer perceptrons to approximate the TSDF in continuous space~\cite{chabra2020deep}, classical approaches use discretized voxels.
 Such representations have a long history and are ready for real-world, real-time applications.
 They can also provide data for training neural representations.

 The state-of-the-art volumetric discretization for TSDF reconstruction is spatial hashing, where points are allocated around surfaces on-demand at a voxel resolution of around $5mm$.
-While it is possible to directly hash high-resolution voxels, the access pattern could be less cache-friendly, as the neighbor voxels are scattered in the hash map.
+While it is possible to hash high-resolution voxels directly, the access pattern could be less cache-friendly, as the neighbor voxels are scattered in the hash map.
 A hierarchical structure is a better layout, where small dense voxel grids (\eg~in the shape of $8^3$ or $16^3$) are the minimal unit in a hash map; detailed access can be redirected to simple 3D indexing.
 In other words, a voxel can be indexed by a coupled hash map lookup and a direct local addressing

-where $\sS$ is the voxel size and $\ell$ is the voxel block resolution as described in Setup~\ref{setup:voxelblock}.
+where $s$ is the voxel size and $\ell$ is the voxel block resolution as described in Setup~\ref{setup:voxelblock}.

 While previous implementations~\cite{niessner2013real,prisacariu2017infinitam,dong2019gpu} have achieved remarkable performance, modularized designs are missing.
 Geometry processing and hash map operations were coupled due to the absence of a well-designed parallel GPU hash map.
 One deficiency of this design is \emph{unsafe} parallel insertion, where the capacity of a hash map can be exceeded.
-Another is ad hoc recurring low-level linked list access in geometry processing kernels.
-Our implementation demonstrates the first modularized and decoupled pipeline where safe hash map operations are used without any ad hoc modifications.
+Another is ad hoc recurring low-level linked list access in geometry processing kernels that cause high code redundancy.
+Our implementation demonstrates the first modularized pipeline where safe hash map operations are used without any ad hoc modifications.